wzykubek/river-ultitile/README.md

 riverctl map normal $mod Right send-layout-cmd river-ultitile "set string layout = hstack" riverctl map normal $mod Down  send-layout-cmd river-ultitile "set string layout = monocle" riverctl map normal $mod Left  send-layout-cmd river-ultitile "set string layout = main"

+# By default, variables are local to the output+tag combination.
+If you want to set a
+# variable globally, use e.g. "set global string layout = main", but note that local variable
+# values will take precedence.
+A local variable for the current output+tag can be removed with e.g.
+# "clear-local layout" (for the variable named "layout").
 ```

 ## Contributing